 The other way you may already be marketing on Facebook is through paid ads.
 This should seem like a more familiar way of marketing to most businesses.
 You pay for your ads to be displayed to your potential customers across the Facebook platform, and there is a direct exchange of money for impressions, clicks, conversions, etc.

-The thing that most business don’t take advantage of are the tools that allow you to target your ideal buyers most effectively.
+The thing that most businesses don’t take advantage of are the tools that allow you to target your ideal buyers most effectively.
 Once again, we’ll be covering lots more on that in a minute.

 Up next, we’ll look at how to make the most of organic Facebook marketing.